Ray Mala

-Ray Mala (born Ray Agnaqsiaq Wise, also known as Ach-nach-chiak (Iñupiaq othography: Aġnatchiaq or Aġnasiaq); December 27, 1906 - September 23, 1952) was a prominent Alaska Native actor.
+Ray Mala (born Ray Agnaqsiaq Wise, also known as Ach-nach-chiak (Iñupiaq orthography: Aġnatchiaq or Aġnasiaq); December 27, 1906 - September 23, 1952) was a prominent Alaska Native actor.
 He was one of Hollywood's Native American movie actors along with Lillian St. Cyr, Jesse Cornplanter, Chief Yowlachie, William Eagle Shirt, and Will Rogers who also had successful careers during that time.
 Mala's career peaked in the 1930s and he was best known for his lead role in Republic Pictures' 14-part serial Robinson Crusoe of Clipper Island (1936) following his feature role in MGM's Eskimo, directed by Woody Van Dyke.
 He was named a "Top Ten Alaskan" by TIME Magazine in 2009.

 Early life

 Ray Mala was born Ray Wise in the small village of Candle, Alaska, to a Russian Jewish immigrant father and an Iñupiaq mother.
 He was born during a time when Alaska was still only a territory of the United States and was viewed by most Americans as a vast, mysterious frontier.
 In 1921 an explorer, Captain Frank Kleinschmidt, ventured to Alaska on an expedition to produce Primitive Love, a film in which a 14-year-old Mala made his screen debut.
 The teenager acted in front of the camera in a minor role and at times served as a cameraman while shooting on location.
 Later, from 1921 to 1924, Mala also accompanied Knud Rasmussen, the Danish Arctic explorer and writer, as official cameraman on Rasmussen's trip The Great Sled Journey to collect and describe Inuit songs and legends.